reduxjs/redux/docs/advanced/AsyncActions.md

 // thunk action creator
 export function fetchPosts(reddit) {

-  // thunk middleware knows how to handle functions; it will also pass the dispatch method as an argument to the
+  // thunk middleware knows how to handle functions; it will also pass the dispatch method as an
-  // function, that will thus be able to dispatch actions itself return function (dispatch) {
+  // argument to the function, that will thus be able to dispatch actions itself return function (dispatch) {

     // first dispatch: the app state is updated to inform that the API call is starting dispatch(requestPosts(reddit));

-    // the Redux thunk-middleware passes the return value of the function it calls as the return value of the
+    // the function called by the thunk middleware can return a value, that is passed on as the return
-    // dispatch method which is applied to the thunk action creator.
+    // value of the dispatch method which is applied to the thunk action creator.

     // In this case, we return a promise to wait for;
     // this is not required by thunk middleware, but it is convenient for us return fetch(`http://www.reddit.com/r/${reddit}.json`)